Tax Forms for Expats in Groningen β€” Dutch M-form & Refund Guide

 Receive your refund

-The Belastingdienst processes returns within 3 months.
-Refunds are paid directly to your Dutch IBAN.
-For expats in Groningen who worked for less than a full year, refunds of €300–800 are common.
-Benefitly reviews your return before filing to maximize your refund.
+The Belastingdienst processes returns according to its own timelines.
+If a refund is approved, it is paid directly to your Dutch IBAN.
+For expats in Groningen who worked for less than a full year, refunds depend on documents, tax withheld and the official assessment.
+Benefitly reviews your return before filing to see if you may be eligible for a Dutch tax refund.

 Helpful Tips